Targeted digital surveillance: Authentication bypass

 Tamper-evident preparation

-You can detect when a device has been physically accessed with tamper-evident preparation.
+You can use tamper-evident preparation to detect when a device has been physically accessed.

 Once a device has been physically accessed by an adversary, you should consider it compromised and never authenticate to it again.
 This is because, in a worst-case scenario, the adversary may have copied the device's data and compromised its firmware so that when you enter your password, they can remotely obtain it and use it to decrypt the data.